Poorly written manuscripts will be returned to the author.

 Speculation is welcomed, but should be identified as such.

-Decisions are not made based on any subjective determination of impact, degree of advance, novelty, being of interest to only a niche audience, etc.
+Decisions are not made based on any subjective determination of impact, degree of advance, novelty or being of interest to only a niche audience.
+We will also consider studies with null findings.